alessandrocuda/CM_Project_19_20/README.md

-# Computational Mathematics for Learning and Data Analysis 2019-2020
+# Computational Mathematics for Learning and Data Analysis Project 2019-2020

 ## Abastract
 TBW